jsaxestaral/wc-address-update-alert/README.md

 # wc-customer-address-change-notification
 A Wordpress Plugin that will send a WC_Email when a customer updates either their billing or shipping address.
+Requires WooCommerce